Gemstones Explained: Symbolism, History and Everyday Uses

 I love working with gemstones for their visual appeal, their endless variations and the fact that each stone is truly unique.
 I’m equally drawn to the meanings they carry and their history.

 Gemstones offer endless inspiration, and my work is constantly driven by new discoveries.
-My latest collection is built around one-of-a-kind stones, each chosen for its unique colour, character, and story.
+My latest collection is built around one-of-a-kind stones, each one chosen for its' unique colour, character, and story.